MA

 • History has been taught in Aberystwyth since 1872, making our department the oldest in Wales and one of the foremost in Britain

-• All of our lecturers are research active and are recognised as leading authorities in their respective fields
+• Our lecturers are research active and are recognised as leading authorities in their respective fields

-• Benefit from expertise across the university when engaging with the concepts of heritage and public history
+• You'll benefit from expertise across the university when engaging with the concepts of heritage and public history

 About this course